In Durham probe, grand jury indicts attorney with ties to Hillary Clinton's presidential campaign

 The charges were brought by special counsel John Durham, who was appointed by former Attorney General Bill Barr in 2019 to probe the origins of the Russia investigation.

-Sussmann is expected to make his first appearance in federal court in Washington, D.C., as soon as Friday.
+Sussmann is expected to make his first appearance in federal court in Washington, D.C., Friday at 11 a.m. for his arraignment.

 The indictment also alleges cyber researchers Sussmann worked with were tasked with mining internet data to establish a "narrative" that would tie Donald Trump, who was then the Republican presidential nominee, to Russia.
 The indictment claims Sussmann, his law firm and the tech executive coordinated with the Clinton campaign to do this.